bec-archer/SR80-Manuals/user-manual.md

 If photos have been taken for an item, the first photo is shown as a **square hero photo** — a large cropped preview sized to fill the available width so details are easy to see at a glance.
 On iPad this fills the left column; on iPhone it appears at the top of the card.
 Below the hero is a grid of smaller thumbnails for any additional photos, with **Camera** and **Library** buttons at the end.
 Thumbnails wrap into rows to fit the available space — the buttons are always visible, even with many photos.
 Tap the hero or any thumbnail to view it full-screen.
 Photos that have been marked up show a small pencil badge so you can tell at a glance which ones have annotations.

 You can add more photos to any item at any time, regardless of its status.
 Tapping **Camera** opens the continuous camera: the shutter stays open so you can take multiple shots in one go, with a thumbnail strip at the bottom.
 If you snap a bad one, tap the **X** on its thumbnail to remove it — the photo is deleted immediately.
 Tap **Done** when you're finished.
 New photos upload immediately and appear in the grid.

+If the network was flaky when you opened the item and a photo couldn't load, the hero spot shows a small **photo + refresh icon** instead of the loading spinner. **Tap it** to retry — usually the photo loads on the second attempt once the network has caught up.
+(You'll only see this in unusual cases; the app retries on its own three times before giving up.)

 #### Deleting Photos